gvwilson/grsp-tutorial/pages/index.md

     -   "Are we chatting in Zoom, on Slack, or in the Google Doc?"
     -   "How do I raise my hand?"
 -   Take notes
-    -   So people who weren’t there know what happened
+    -   So people who weren't there know what happened
     -   So people who were there agree what happened
     -   So people can be held accountable at later meetings
     -   "Notes" may take the form of updated tickets